Last updated on September 4th, 2023.

 Fiberglass fly rods have seen a revival in recent years.
 We’ll give you an overview of what’s out there and what to look for.

-For a long time fiberglass fly rods (often also called fibreglass fly rods) were a thing for enthusiasts and specialists.
+For a long time fly rods made of fiberglass (often also called fibreglass fly rods) were a thing for enthusiasts and specialists.
 Recently however, the good old glass has seen a revival and more and more fly fishermen and women discover this material.

 History of Glass Fly Rods

 Already back then some fly fishermen described the rods’ action as “whippy”.
-Until the 1970s fiberglass fly rods continued to be the standard and were then replaced by graphite fly rods.
+Until the 1970s fiberglass rods continued to be the standard and were then replaced by graphite ones.

 Why Choose a Fiberglass Rod Today?

-Fiberglass fly rods feel and cast differently than the gold standard of today: fast action graphite rods.
-If you cast a fiberglass fly rod for the first time you will most certainly immediately feel the high flexibility and response of the rod.
-The action is much slower on a fiberglass rod and it loads much deeper into the blank.
+Fiberglass rods feel and cast differently than the gold standard of today: fast action graphite rods.
+If you cast a fiberglass fly rod for the first time you will most certainly immediately feel the high flexibility and response.
+The action is much slower on a fiberglass one and it loads much deeper into the blank.

 The Moonshine Rod Co.
 The Revival Series is a great way to enter the world of fiberglass.
 It comes in two versions: a 3wt – 7′ – 3pc model for small creeks and streams and a 5wt – 8′ – 3 pc as a classic trout fly rod.